atkinsjeff/ForestMeasurements/README.md

 The Encyclopedia of Forest Measurement

+Authors:

-Jeff W. Atkins, Chris R. Hakkenberg, Emily Francis ....
+Jeff W. Atkins, USFS Southern Research Station
+Chris R. Hakkenberg, Northern Arizona University
+Emily Francis, University of Texas

 The Encyclopedia of Forest Measurement is complied using [bookdown](https://bookdown.org/yihui/bookdown/) book.
 You can find the